Denver Child Support Attorney

 If I am paying child support, can I dictate how those funds are spent?

 Not really.
-The recipient of the child support determines how to spend that money.
+The recipient of child support determines how to spend that money.
 If you are concerned that your payments are being spent irresponsibly or your child is not receiving the full benefit, you can go to court and request accounting records.

 What age do my children have to be to receive child support?